Diablov7/Gitbook/program-structure.md

 {% step %}
 ### Core Ambassadors

-**Why This Tier Exists**\
+**Why This Tier Exists**

 To represent Cellframe publicly through trusted individuals with real influence, organic reach, and proven credibility.
-This tier protects the project’s narrative and reputation in high visibility environments.
+This tier protects the project's narrative and reputation in high visibility environments.

 **Selection Criteria**